smallbasic/smallbasic.github.io/_build/reference/594-file-open.markdown

 More information with examples can be found in the article "Network programming".

+#### Open COM port (RS232)

 You can open a connection to a device using the serial port with `open "COMn:speed" AS #1`, where n is the number of the port and speed is the baud rate.
 To open the first serial port with a baud rate of 19200 use: `open "COM1:19200" as #1`.
+In Windows
-In Windows COM1 and in Linux /dev/ttys1 would be opened.
+COM1 and in Linux /dev/ttys1 would be opened.

-Example to open a file:
+### Example 1: Open a file:

 ```
 ' create a text file